garrettkolson/ClaudeManager/README.md

 - Oversized content is truncated with an indicator.
 - Follow-up prompt input (Ctrl+Enter to send) when the session is active.
 - Historical sessions load from the database when opened after the fact.
+- **Download transcript** — exports the full session as a plain-text file (`claude-session-{id}-{date}.txt`) with a metadata header and per-line timestamps.

+### Notifications

+The Hub surfaces status changes as in-app toasts and browser notifications.

+- **Build events** — toasts when a job succeeds, fails, is waiting for approval, or is cancelled.
+- **Session events** — toast when a session ends (success or non-zero exit).
+- **Browser notifications** — shown when the tab is not in focus (requires browser permission; a prompt appears on first load).

 ### Wiki

 A shared knowledge base at `/wiki`, readable and writable by both the UI and Claude sessions via MCP tools.

 - **Entries** have a title, category (`project`, `decision`, `bug`, `note`), content, and optional tags.
+- **Search/filter** — filter entries by title, category, tags, or content.
+Toggle to show archived entries.
 - **Claude can write** to the wiki by calling `wiki_save(title, category, content, tags)` during any session (when `McpServerPath` is configured on the Agent).
 Existing entries are upserted by title.
 - **Claude can read** the wiki by calling `wiki_list()`, which returns all non-archived entries.
 - The UI supports full CRUD plus archive/restore.